Why Most Writers Fail: The First Step In The Writing Process Is Not What You Think

 Clarify Your Core Idea

 Start by asking yourself a simple question: What is the single most important thing I want to communicate?
 Write it down in one sentence.
 If you can’t, keep probing until you can.
-In practice, this sentence becomes your North Star.
-It doesn’t have to be perfect; it just needs to be a clear anchor That's the whole idea..
+This sentence becomes your North Star.
+It doesn’t have to be perfect; it just needs to be a clear anchor Small thing, real impact..

 Set a Clear Purpose